ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](random_30x80.gif)](random_30x80.gif)

-Of course the result is still not very good.
+Of course, the result is still not very good.
 But then this is the simplest and worst form of dithering you can get.

-What actually happens is that the randomized dither pattern tends to produce 'clumps' of pixels rather than a smooth dither pattern. this is due to the high frequency 'noise' in the random number generator.
+What actually happens is that the randomized dither pattern tends to produce 'clumps' of pixels rather than a smooth dither pattern.
+This is due to the high frequency 'noise' in the random number generator.
-However at very high resolutions a random dither has been shown to produce a extremely good result, if random enough.
+However, at very high resolutions, a random dither has been shown to produce an extremely good result, if random enough.
-IM uses a cryptographic level of randomness so it will likely be very random, though images are rarely used at a high enough a resolution to make it useful in this way.
+IM uses a cryptographic level of randomness so it will likely be very random, though images are rarely used at a high enough resolution to make it useful in this way.

 One 'fix' for this dither, that has been suggested is to use a random 'blue noise' generator (a high frequency filter, as opposed to a low frequency 'pink noise' filter used in sound production).
 This should remove the clumping of the pixels, but is very difficult to implement digitally.